 Substantial interest not established; The record shows by a preponderance of the evidence that performance of the contract without delay was not necessary to maintain library automation services.
-A library official testified that DRA would continue to support the agency on a month-to-month extension agreement and that the maintenance support contract with DRA renews automatically from year to year if both parties agree to all the terms and that DRA was willing to continue providing services under its contract until the protest was resolved and a new vendor commenced providing services.
-Therefore, although the State may have a substantial interest in continuing library automation services, award of the contract to Ameritech without delay was not necessary to protect that interest and Carl proved as much by a preponderance of the evidence.
+A library official testified that DRA would continue to support the agency on a month-to-month extension agreement and that the maintenance support contract with DRA renews automatically from year to year if both parties agree to all the terms and that DRA was willing to continue providing services under its contract until the protest was resolved and a new vendor commenced providing services, award of the contract to Ameritech without delay was not necessary to protect that interest and Carl proved as much by a preponderance of the evidence.
 Carl Corp. v.
 DOE, 85 Haw.
 431, 946 P.2d 1 (1997).